Lawin0129/SSHRD_Script/README.md

     - A11 users, go to recovery first, then DFU.
 4. Run `sudo ./sshrd.sh boot` to boot the ramdisk
 5. Run `sudo ./sshrd.sh ssh` to connect to SSH on your device
-6. Finally, to mount the filesystems, run `mount_filesystems`
+6. Finally, to mount the filesystems, run either: iOS 8 or below: `mount_hfs /dev/disk0s1s1 /mnt1` and (for userdata partition) `mount_hfs /dev/disk0s1s2 /mnt2`
+    iOS 9 or above: `mount_apfs /dev/disk0s1s1 /mnt1` and (for userdata partition) `mount_apfs /dev/disk0s1s2 /mnt2`

       - /var is mounted to /mnt2 in the ssh session.
       - /private/preboot is mounted to /mnt6.
       - DO NOT RUN THIS IF THE DEVICE IS ON A REALLY OLD VERSION!!!!!!!

-7. Have fun!
+8. Have fun!

 # Dumping Nand
 1. Follow [Usage](https://github.com/Lawin0129/SSHRD_Script?tab=readme-ov-file#usage) up to step 4.